Documentation

 // tokens = { access_token, refresh_token, token_type, expires_in }

-// Make API calls (uses your app default model if set; otherwise gpt-5-nano)
+// Make API calls (uses your app default model if set; otherwise gemini-2.5-flash during launch)

 const response = await legion.chat([